adas2/algo-practice/README.md

 	(ii) array has all elements repeated twice except 2; (iii) array has all elements repeated 3 times except 1 (tricky) All time complexity O(n) and space O(1)
 66. test_recursive_file: Iterate through the current directory structure and list all files recursively. (sample code from internet)
-67. Producer_consumer: Sample producer consumer problem with shared global Qeueue using mutex and cond_vars
+67. Producer_consumer: Sample producer consumer problem with shared global Queue using mutex and cond_vars
-68. coin_change: Given a denomintaion vector e.e. {1,2,5,10} find how many ways can you generate change for value V (e.g. 17)
+68. coin_change: Given a denomination vector e.e. {1,2,5,10} find how many ways can you generate change for value V (e.g. 17)
 	Hint: DP similar to Knapsack problem; assume we have infinite supply of coins for the given denominations Part (ii): slight modification: find the minimum number of coins that can be used to make up the denomination
 69. sort_0_1: Given an array or 0's and 1's, sort them such that 0's appear and then 1's appear. e.g. Arr={0,1,1,0, 1,1} --> {0,0,1,1,1,1}
 70. Clone a linked list with next and random pointer - ideally in O(1) space.
 You are given a linked list which has a next pointer and a random pointer that points to a random node in the linked list.
 You have to clone this linked list.
+71. AlphaOrder: Given the alphabet encoded as numbers (e.g., a=1, b=2, ..., z=26), and a sequence of numbers (e.g., "23413259802"), how many strings can be generated
+72. SubArrayMaxAverage: Given an array with positive and negative numbers, find the maximum average subarray of given length
+73. BigNum: Big number addition: Given two big numbers inputed as strings find the sum of the numbers and output it as a string of another big number
+75.

 Todo Questions:
 ===============